 She is a team participant for the Cancer Society’s Relay for Life.

 Susannah Weis Frigon became the Vice President of Investor Relations & Donor Stewardship for The Erie Community Foundation in 2013.
 Prior to that, she spent 24 years in the financial services industry, holding senior leadership positions in Chicago, Rochester NY, and Pittsburgh.
 She was a Managing Director at UBS Financial Services, responsible for the firm’s wealth management business in Western Pennsylvania and Western New York.
 Her volunteer experience includes director and committee roles for various non-profits, among them the Juvenile Diabetes Research Foundation, Erie Together, Fairview Middle School’s Adopt an Artist, and The Multicultural Community Resource Center.
 Susannah is a current member of The Estate Planning Council of Erie, Erie Rotary and the Carrie T. Watson Garden Club.
+She is a current Director on the national Board of The Advancement Network (“AdNet”), a resource organization for community foundation professionals serving in fund development, philanthropic advising and donor services roles.
 She lives in Fairview with her husband and three children.

 Keely Doyle joined The Erie Community Foundation in 2015 as Investor Relations & Donor Stewardship Associate.
 In this role, she is responsible for assisting the Vice President of Investor Relations in all aspects of donor stewardship and development.
 Additionally, she provides administrative support to the President.